Last Day At Work: The pre-school teacher who’s a child at heart

 “But it was so fulfilling when she smiled at me and started responding to me.”

-Training, she said gives her greater confidence in her job.
-She is always on the lookout for such opportunities and is happiest when the workshops relate to dancing, her hobby.
+She is always on the lookout for training opportunities and is happiest when the workshops relate to dancing, her hobby.

 “I have to do concerts, so I must know the dance steps,” she said, “I learnt folk dancing, line dancing and social dance … and whatever I know, I will impart to the children.”